Please note the new address of this blog: austbuttonhistory.com

-New finds: RAAF buttons
+New Zealand finds:

 Only the middle button even tries to approximate a wedge shaped tail, and the one on the left looks more like a pea-hen …

 Canada and New Zealand have similar insignias for their airforces.
 In Canada it is meant to be a Golden eagle, in new Zealand a Haast eagle.
 They too have funny looking eagles on some of their buttons!